 Sometimes, when the service that would best fit an individual's need is not available, that person will access an alternative service.
 This can then create pressure on the alternative service, making it difficult for people who need that service to get it.
 By understanding people's needs better, and distributing the resources effectively, more people should be able to be served, and served well.
 If service gaps are understood, effort can be made to address them.
+Encouraging innovations, such as the use of assistive technology, can contribute to increased outcomes and quality of life, and effectively use available resources.

 Flexibility in services allows individuals and families with children with disabilities to best obtain their desired outcomes.
-By increasing flexibility in state medical assistance plan services, there will be less pressure on services that have growth limits, such as home and community-based waiver supports and services.
+By increasing flexibility in state medical assistance plan services, such as the conversion of the PCA program to a more flexible Community First Service and Supports, development of an autism early intervention benefit, and state wide availability of mental health services, there will be less pressure on services that have growth limits, such as home and community-based waiver supports and services.